vanish77/Tatar_LLM/README.md

 - Cosine LR schedule with warmup plus gradient clipping
 - Robust data download/validation with automatic fallbacks

+## Model Artifacts

+- Trained checkpoints (`best_model.pt`, `final_model.pt`) and tokenizer files are available on Hugging Face: [ivankadchenko/tatar-gpt](https://huggingface.co/ivankadchenko/tatar-gpt)
+- Folder structure matches this repo (`models/`, `tokenizer/`) so you can download and drop them back into place if you want to skip training.

 ## End-to-End Pipeline

 1. **Environment**